digitaledgeit/js-mongoose-encrypted-property/README.md

 # mongoose-encrypted-property

 Encrypt a property on a mongoose model when at rest.

+Uses the `aes-256-cbc` cipher.

 ## Installation